axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

    <tr>
     <th id="_pickups">Pickups</th>
     <td>
-     <p>Under some circumstances, the neighbor specifies a pickup location.
-If a buddy is bringing me something from Spain, I&rsquo;ll go pick it up at the nearby town that I can drive to.</p>
+     <p>Under some circumstances, the Neighbor specifies a pickup location.
+If a Buddy is bringing me something from Spain, I&rsquo;ll go pick it up at the nearby town that I can drive to.</p>
      <p>It makes sense to let members define what <span class="_quotespan">near&rdquo; and &ldquo;detour</span> mean.
 There could be a,</p>
       <ul>
        <li>Default setting (<em>e.g.</em>, <span class="_quotespan">three blocks,&rdquo; <span class="_quotespan">one minute,</span> &ldquo;within three blocks from my place</span>) .</li>